 The Problem with Paine

 The question we have to ask ourselves is this: “Which is more likely, that a man has lied, or that a miracle has occurred?”

 “Is it more probable that nature should go out of her course or that a man should tell a lie?
 We have never seen, in our time, nature go out of her course.
 But we have good reason to believe that millions of lies have been told in the same time.
 It is therefore at least millions to one that the reporter of a miracle tells a lie.”

 ~ Thomas Paine, The Age of Reason

-So atheism would have us believe the Jonah story is simply a fable.
-Christianity would have us believe that there is an invisible god who occasionally violates the laws of nature in spectacular ways, but doesn’t anymore, and that the Hebrews weren’t lying and making up fables like every other culture that has ever existed.
+Skeptics would have us believe the Jonah story is a fable.
+Christianity would have us believe that there is an invisible God who occasionally violates the laws of nature in spectacular ways, but doesn’t anymore, and that these ancient authors weren’t lying or making up fables like every other culture that has ever existed.

-In all honesty, we can never disprove the story of Jonah, and it may even be true!
-But there are certainly alternate explanations that seem far more probable.
+In all honesty, we can never disprove the story of Jonah, but there are alternate explanations that seem far more probable.

-Miracles, allegories and sacred texts my help to suspend our disbelief, but they also make any story defensible… even Pinocchio.
+Miracles, allegories, and sacred texts my help us to suspend our disbelief, but they also make any story defensible… even Pinocchio.
 If Pinocchio were in the Bible instead of Jonah, I might be concluding with something like this…

-Of course, that’s complete and utter nonsense, but you can see how miracles, allegories, and sacred texts make it easier to defend just about anything.
+Of course, that’s complete and utter nonsense, but you can see how miracles, allegories, and sacred texts make it all to easy to defend just about anything.
 But just because we can defend it, doesn’t make it true… or even reasonable.